 CPR certification in Grande Prairie is easy through Grande Prairie First Aid.
-CPR and AED training are available in full courses and stand-alone courses.
+CPR and AED training is available in full courses and stand-alone courses.
 With flexible schedules and cheap rates, Grande Prairie First Aid has remained the most popular training service provider in the area.
 You can visit the Grande Prairie First Aid website for a complete list of available classes, rates, and schedules.

 Enrolment can be easily completed through e-mail or telephone calls.
 Likewise, the Grande Prairie First Aid staff encourages walk-ins during business hours in any of the training centers.